qualcomm-linux/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

          export LC_ALL=en_US.UTF-8
          export LANG=en_US.UTF-8

--  **layer directories do not exist build-qcom-wayland/conf/../../layers/meta-qcom-qim-product-sdk**
+-  "layer directories do not exist build-qcom-wayland/conf/../../layers/meta-qcom-qim-product-sdk"

    This error occurs due to one of the following reasons: